Each shooter must have paid a Day Use fee, or possess an Annual Pass, an active military ID, or a RVSSA Purple Heart Pass.

 Hearing and eye protection are strongly recommended.

-No alcohol or illegal drugs may be used or in possession on range property.
+No alcohol or illegal drugs may be used on range property.

-Prohibited targets include metal targets, glass items, pressurized containers, explosives, fruits, vegetables, other food items and non-decomposing items.
+Prohibited targets include metal targets (other than RVSSA provided), glass items, pressurized canisters, explosives, fruits, vegetables, other food items and non-decomposing items.

-All targets must be inside of the range area and off of the walk-ways.
+All targets must be inside of the range area and off the walkways.

 All vehicles must be in the parking area only.

-Only shooters may collect their own spent cartridges (brass, steel, nickel, etc.) Spent cartridges forward of the Firing-Line may only be collected during cease-fire (clear firing-line) events.
+Only shooters may collect their own spent cartridges (brass, steel, nickel, etc.) Spent cartridges forward of the firing line may only be collected during a cease-fire (Clear firing-line) event.
 To minimize safety liability all uncollected brass will be the property of RVSSA.

 Put used targets and trash in garbage cans.
 Pick up what you shoot.
 To minimize safety liability all uncollected targets, contents of garbage cans and dumpsters are the property of RVSSA.